felangel/bloc/docs/zh-cn/fluttertodostutorial.md

 Our `TabBloc` will be responsible for handling a single `TabEvent`:

-- `UpdateTab` - which notifies the bloc that the active tab has updated
+- `TabUpdated` - which notifies the bloc that the active tab has updated

 Create `blocs/tab/tab_event.dart`: